aStrangeGoatInTheShadows/scheduler-mk2-electricBoogaloo/README.md

 <p><img alt="" src="./documentation/screenshots/Edit.png" /></p>

-If you have any problems, please feel free to reach out to some developers.
+If you theres any problems resulting in the total failure of this project, please feel free to reach the developer (Matt Macdonald) on slack.